danieldanielnova/qrlbutler/readme.md

 Rename `env.example.json` to `env.json` and fill in the details (Windows: cmcapi field is key for coin market cap but currently doesn't work)

+token_symbol is variable at beggining of (main.js& otc.js)
+admin_id is the user id of the discord server, or whomever you want to add admin rights for deleting anything within the array.

 ## 4. Install requirements

 Get on the latest version of node (v8+) and any dependencies required for puppeteer.